wheresrhys/wheresrhys.github.io/_posts/common/2_cribsheet.md

-A whitethroat, three Sand Martins, I literally  squeals with joy at the swifts Are some swift brown and some of them black, or all the same with different light Like Stuart Lee "I got nothing" so I come birdwatching everyday An invasion of Blackthorn into the reed warblers home.
-It perches atop anyway The underside of the clouds polypped and swollen like a sow's belly The swifts glossy underwing
+A whitethroat, three Sand Martins, I literally  squeals with joy at the swifts Like Stuart Lee "I got nothing" so I come birdwatching everyday An invasion of Blackthorn into the reed warblers home.
+It perches atop anyway The underside of the clouds polypped and swollen like a sow's belly

 Ducklings stranded on a bed of algae
 Goldfinches sounding like sand Martins